Charli3-Official/charli3-dendrite/README.md

 ### Assets
 The `Assets` class in `models.py` represents a collection of assets (tokens) and their quantities.
 It provides utility methods for working with asset collections, including addition and subtraction operations.
 ## Configuration
-Cardex can be configured using environment variables or a `.env` file.
+Charli3 Dendrite can be configured using environment variables or a `.env` file.
 See `sample.env` for an example of the configuration options.

 ### Data Provider Configuration

-Cardex supports multiple data providers to fetch on-chain data.
+Charli3 Dendrite supports multiple data providers to fetch on-chain data.
 Currently, it supports Blockfrost and DBSync, with plans to add Ogmios and Kupo in the future.

 #### Blockfrost Configuration

-Blockfrost is the default data provider for Cardex.
+Blockfrost is the default data provider for Charli3 Dendrite.
 To use Blockfrost, you need to set up your API key in the environment variables or `.env` file:
 ```
 PROJECT_ID="your-blockfrost-project-id"
 NETWORK="mainnet"  # or "testnet" for the Cardano testnet
 ```
 #### DBSync Configuration
-Cardex also supports using a DBSync instance as a data provider.
+Charli3 Dendrite also supports using a DBSync instance as a data provider.
 To configure DBSync, set the following environment variables:
 ```bash
 DBSYNC_HOST="your-dbsync-host"
 DBSYNC_PORT="your-dbsync-port"